KnpLabs/KnpPaginatorBundle/README.markdown

         {{ _view.pagination.render(paginator)|raw }}
     </div>

-As for now this is being implemented, currently it is not yet working.
+As for now this is being implemented, currently it working only for ORM.